 7th - Onyx protects marriages from strains and trials as well as represents harmony.
 Onyx has good toughness which makes it both practical and beautiful for everyday wear.
 This dark, cool stone is said to offer powerful vibrations of protection and strength, perfect to keep your marriage going strong.

 8th - Tourmaline is tough against damage and long-lasting.
-Tourmaline comes in lots of colours and pink radiates the highest amount of love.
+Tourmaline comes in lots of colours.
+Pink radiates the highest amount of love.
 It promotes better listening and understanding and carries the virtue of unconditional love and friendship.

 9th - Lapis Lazuli was admired, desired and highly valued by ancient cultures.
 Its deep, sacred blue remains the symbol of kings and honour, queens and power, spirit and vision.
 Lapis Lazuli is a worldwide symbol of wisdom and truth, qualities that are so important in any marriage.
 It is also September’s birthstone.